mistermicheels/learning-notes/mindset/Work-life-balance.md

 -   If you want to improve your knowledge, focus on learning concepts.
 See also [Concepts, not code](./Concepts-not-code.md)
 -   Remember: there's no need to pressure yourself about this kind of stuff!

-Don't get intimidated by articles and blogs!
+#### Don't get intimidated by articles and blogs

 -   The field is huge, nobody knows all there is to know about everything
 -   If you feel like you know nothing after reading some impressive article written by someone in a different subfield, remember that they probably don't have a lot of relevant knowledge regarding the stuff you are working on and know a lot about
 -   It's mostly about your ability to figure out things as you go
 -   You will always have some gaps in your knowledge.
 While it's good to be aware of them, it's not good to be intimidated by them.

-Don't get intimidated by job adverts!
+#### Don't get intimidated by job ads

--   Job adverts are written with the perfect candidate in mind, which by definition means that that candidate doesn't exist
+-   Job ads are written with the perfect candidate in mind, which by definition means that that candidate doesn't exist
 -   While some of the listed skills/technologies are really needed for the job, the rest is often just things they want to use but aren't really using in practice, things they included in an attempt to make the job look more interesting, ...
 -   Even for skills/technologies that are really needed, there's likely a lot that you can just learn on the job as you go, especially if they are relatively similar to things you already have experience with
--   If you're looking at job adverts to get a feel for what your current skill set is worth, remember taking them with a big grain of salt
+-   If you're looking at job ads to get a feel for what your current skill set is worth, remember taking them with a big grain of salt
--   If you're looking for a new job, don't let intimidating job adverts keep you from applying.
+-   If you're looking for a new job, don't let intimidating job ads keep you from applying.
 Just state what you know, what you don't know (yet), and how some things you do know could help you to learn some of the things you don't know yet.
 Then, it's up to the company to decide if you're interesting enough to interview.

 ## Resources